 The Company recognizes services revenue when the repair, installation or training is performed.
-Based on our analysis of services revenue, ASU 2014-09 has an immaterial impact on the timing, amount or characterization of services revenue recognized by the Company.
 The services we provide are relatively short in duration and typically completed in one to two weeks.
 Therefore, at each reporting date, the amount of unbilled work performed is insignificant.
 The services revenue has consistently accounted for less than 5% of the Company's total revenues and is expected to continue at that level.